 - shortness of breath

-It is also important to know the symptoms of heart attack and stroke.
-Both of these problems can be caused by atherosclerosis and require immediate medical attention.
+It’s also important to know the symptoms of heart attack and stroke.
+Both of these can be caused by atherosclerosis and require immediate medical attention.

 - chest pain or discomfort